KatieMFritz/safs-patternlab-php-twig/README.md

     ```
     cd install/location
     composer install
+    yarn install
     ```

 Running `composer install` from a directory containing a `composer.json` file will download all dependencies defined within.
+Running `yarn install` does the same for the `package.json` file.

 _Note: To update Pattern Lab please refer to each component's GitHub repository._

-## Helpful Commands

-These are some helpful commands you can use on the command line for working with Pattern Lab.

-### List all of the available commands

-To list all available commands type:

-    php core/console --help

-### Generate Pattern Lab

-To generate the front-end for Pattern Lab type:

-    php core/console --generate

-### Watch for changes and re-generate Pattern Lab

-To watch for changes and re-generate the front-end for Pattern Lab type:

-    php core/console --watch

-### Start a server to view Pattern Lab

-You can use PHP's built-in web server to review your Pattern Lab project in a browser.
-In a seperate window type:

-    php core/console --server
+## Serving in the Browser

+_This installation uses Yarn to manage dev processes.
+For the base commands, view the [Pattern Lab Twig Standard Edition docs] (https://github.com/pattern-lab/edition-php-twig-standard#helpful-commands)._

+The first time you generate your pattern lab, use the command

+    yarn deploy

+After that, you should be able to use

+    yarn dev

+This will start a php server, watch for changes, and also compile scss on the fly.

 Then open [http://localhost:8080](http://localhost:8080) in your browser.